Mexico - Country Commercial Guide

 Market Entry

-The best way for U.S. suppliers of packaging machinery to enter the Mexican market is by securing a local or regional representative that can offer after-sales service, maintenance, and spare parts on-site and in Spanish.
-Although price continues to play an important role in the decision to purchase a U.S. company’s products, reliability, trust, and relationships are becoming ever more relevant to Mexican buyers.
+The best way for U.S. suppliers of packaging machinery to enter the Mexican market is by securing a local or regional representative who can offer after-sales service, maintenance, and spare parts on-site and in Spanish.
+Although price continues to play an important role in the decision to purchase a U.S. company’s products, reliability, trust, and relationships are becoming more relevant to Mexican buyers.

 Barriers